aws/aws-sdk-java-v2/services-custom/s3-transfer-manager/README.md

 #### Upload a file to S3 and log the upload’s progress with a TransferListener
 To upload a file to Amazon S3, you need to provide the source file path and a PutObjectRequest specifying the target bucket and key.
+Optionally, you can monitor the progress of the transfer by attaching a TransferListener.
+The provided LoggingTransferListener logs a basic progress bar; users can also implement their own listeners.

 ```java
 S3TransferManager transferManager = S3TransferManager.create();